hoonzis/hoonzis.github.io/_posts/2011-08-17-dotnetopenauth-and-url-rewriting-in.md

 blogger_orig_url: http://hoonzis.blogspot.com/2011/08/dotnetopenauth-and-url-rewriting-in.html
 ---
-I have created a simple OAuth provider for my web application using DotNetOpenAuth just [the way that I described in this last post.](http:/hoonzis.blogspot.com/2011/08/using-dotnetopenauth-to-create-oauth.html) On local everything worked just fine.
+I have created a simple OAuth provider for my web application using DotNetOpenAuth.
+I have described how this has been done [in my last post](http:/www.hoonzis.com/using-dotnetopenauth-to-create-oauth).
+Locally everything worked just fine.
 However when I published the solution to Azure then I obtained errors while processing authorized request.

 Well the error happend because I used the idea of specifing exact **scope** within each token, which says what URL the consumer